jmackey-astro/pion-docs/docs/source/getting_started.rst

 The ``libsilo-dev`` library has a bug and doesn't work, so no need to install here, but otherwise it is as for debian 9.

-1. Install system libraries for fits, sundials, gsl:
+1. Install system libraries for fits, sundials:

   .. code-block:: bash

-    $ sudo apt install libcfitsio-bin libcfitsio-dev libsundials-dev openmpi-bin openmpi-common curl git libgsl-dev g++ cmake
+    $ sudo apt install libcfitsio-bin libcfitsio-dev libsundials-dev openmpi-bin openmpi-common curl git g++ cmake

-2. Install local version of silo:
+2. Install local version of silo and boost:

   .. code-block:: bash

     $ cd pion/extra_libraries
     $ bash ./install_all_libs.sh

-  This should detect that the OS is Ubuntu and will only install the SILO library.
+  This should detect that the OS is Ubuntu and will only install the SILO and Boost libraries.

 OS X